-Who gets the House in a Divorce, in Minnesota?
+Who gets the House in a Divorce in Minnesota?

-First is “how do I get my financial share of the house?”
+Minn Stat.
+518.58 defines property division in general.
 In most Minnesota marriages, the house is either completely a marital asset or has some marital component.

 As this shows, there can be a lot of argument around a divorcing couple’s specific situation.
 It will be decided on a case by case basis.

 For other divorce or family law questions, please consult the list to the left or the FAQ page.
 If you’re interested in retaining an attorney to help you, please feel free to contact my office for a consultation using the contact information on the left or the contact form on the Majeski Law home page.